Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 .. note:: Inner and Outer

-   Surfaces have an "inner" and "outer" face, the first being black whereas the latter is correctly shaded - there does not seem to be any "double sided" shading option for surfaces...).
+   Surfaces have an "inner" and "outer" face, the first being black whereas the latter is correctly shaded.
+   (There does not seem to be any "double sided" shading option for surfaces...).
    When you close a surface in one or two directions, you might get an entirely black object!
 In this case, just `Switch Direction`_ of your surface...